 Glass blowing is, and always will be, considered a true art form.
 Glass is an incredibly versatile material, and can be formed for nearly any function imaginable– especially when in the hands of an experienced glass blower.
 Master glass blowers have spent years, often times decades, learning and perfecting techniques (not to mention acquiring the necessary space & equipment).
 For a beginner, learning the terminology is usually task #1 to becoming a reputable artist.
-Read more below for a rundown on all of the terms you need to know!
+Read more below for a rundown from our smoke shop team on all of the terms you need to know!

 Glossary of Terms

 - This is the process of using heat to to release the pressure and strain placed on the glass during the forming and shaping process.

 - A neoprene or silicone hose attached to a swivel on one end, and a mouthpiece on the other.
 This is used to allow the glassblower to blow into the glass tube while he works the glass over a flame.

 - The practice of layering one color of glass tubing over another, usually clear over color.

 - A type of glass lens with a specialized violet hue to filter out harmful rays of light emitted by glass when heated to the extreme temperatures required to melt and shape the glass.

 - A technique used by many talented glassblowers, fuming is the act of heating metals such as gold or silver to vaporize and release fumes while in the flame.
 When a glass piece is held slightly behind the metals, the fumes settle onto the cooler glass surface and create beautiful colors.